History of Jeff Bezos in Timeline

 On March 6, 2018, Bezos was formally designated the wealthiest person in the world by Forbes, with a net worth of $112 billion.

-March 2018: Expansion into India and accusations from Donald Trump
+March 2018: Investment in India and Accusations from President Trump

-In March 2018, Bezos dispatched Amit Agarwal to India with $5.5 billion to localize operations, and U.S. President Donald Trump accused Amazon and Bezos of sales tax avoidance and anti-competitive practices.
+In March 2018, Bezos dispatched Amit Agarwal to India with $5.5 billion to localize operations.
+Later in the month, President Trump accused Amazon and Bezos of sales tax avoidance and anti-competitive practices, causing Amazon's share price to fall.

 March 2018: Meeting with Mohammad bin Salman

-In March 2018, Jeff Bezos met in Seattle with Mohammad bin Salman to discuss investment opportunities for Saudi Vision 2030.
+In March 2018, Jeff Bezos met with Mohammad bin Salman to discuss investment opportunities for Saudi Vision 2030.

 May 1, 2018: Alleged Hacking of Bezos's Phone

-May 2018: Bezos Emphasized Blue Origin's Goal to Preserve Earth's Resources
+May 2018: Bezos Announces Goal to Preserve Earth's Resources via Multi-Planetary Expansion

-In May 2018, Jeff Bezos reiterated that Blue Origin's primary goal was to preserve Earth's natural resources by enabling humanity to become a multi-planetary species.
+In May 2018, Jeff Bezos stated that Blue Origin's primary goal is to preserve Earth's natural resources by making humanity multi-planetary.
 He also announced that New Shepard would begin transporting humans into sub-orbital space by November 2018.

 June 2018: Donation to Breakthrough Energy Ventures